exercism/python/concepts/function-arguments/about.md

 ```

-Note that when an argument is already in an iterable, such as a tuple or list, it needs to be unpacked before being passed to a function that takes an arbitrary amount of separate arguments.
+Note that when an argument is already in an iterable, such as a tuple or list, it needs to be unpacked before being passed to a function that takes an arbitrary number of separate arguments.
 This is accomplished by using `*`, which is the [unpacking operator][unpacking operator].

 `*` in this context _unpacks_ the container into its separate elements which are then transformed by `*args` into a tuple.